Our mission is to promote inclusivity and scientific rigor in the study of sex variability and women's health.

 Dr. Maney heads to Harvard as a Radcliffe Fellow

-I'm thrilled to have the opportunity to spend a full academic year 2023-2024 collaborating with colleagues at Harvard.
-I'll be helping to developing resources to make biomedical research more sex/gender inclusive while at the same time more rigorous.
+I'm thrilled to have had the opportunity to spend a full academic year 2023-2024 collaborating with colleagues at Harvard.
+I worked with them on resources to make biomedical research more sex/gender inclusive while at the same time more rigorous.

 Identifying Barriers to Implementation of SABV policy